feathersjs-ecosystem/feathers-hooks-common/docs/guides.md

 We often want to combine rows from two or more tables based on a relationship between them.
 The `fastJoin` hook will select records that have matching values in both tables.
 It can batch service calls and cache records, thereby needing roughly an order of magnitude fewer database calls than the `populate` hook, i.e. _2_ calls instead of _20_.
 It uses a [GraphQL](http://graphql.org/)-like imperative API.

-`fastJoin` is not restricted to using data from Feathers services.
-Resources for which there are no Feathers adapters can [also be used](/v1/batch-loader/common-patterns.html#Using-non-Feathers-services).

 ### Usage

 ```js